-The chair of governors may choose to delegate the investigation of the complaint to a nominated governor who may, at the sole discretion of the chair of governors, be independent of the school, but within the trust.
+The Chair of Governors may choose to delegate the investigation of the complaint to a nominated governor who may, at the sole discretion of the Chair of Governors, be independent of the school, but within the trust.
 The investigating governor will have had no prior involvement in the complaint.

-Receipt of the complaint escalation will be acknowledged by the shared service team member responsible for complaints.
-In most cases the complainant will be invited to meet with the chair of governors/nominated governor at the outset of the process.
-The aim of this meeting is to enable the chair of governors/nominated governor to understand the scope of the complaint and desired outcomes prior to commencing their investigation.
+Receipt of the complaint escalation will be acknowledged by the trust team member responsible for complaints.
+In most cases the complainant will be invited to meet with the Chair of Governors/nominated governor at the outset of the process.
+The aim of this meeting is to enable the Chair of Governors/nominated governor to understand the scope of the complaint and desired outcomes prior to commencing their investigation.

-The chair of governors/nominated governor will consider all relevant evidence; this may include but is not limited to:
+The Chair of Governors/nominated governor will consider all relevant evidence; this may include but is not limited to:

-- evidence and outcome from Stage 1 (A) investigation if applicable - a statement from the complainant - where relevant a meeting with/statement from an individual who is the subject of the complaint - any previous correspondence regarding the complaint - any supporting documents from all parties - · interviews with /statements from anyone related to the complaint - · relevant policies and whether they were followed c) Outcome
+- Evidence and outcome from Stage 1 investigation if applicable - A statement from the complainant - Where relevant a meeting with/statement from an individual who is the subject of the complaint - Any previous correspondence regarding the complaint - Any supporting documents from all parties - Interviews with/statements from anyone related to the complaint - Relevant policies and whether they were followed c) Outcome

-After considering the available evidence, the chair of governors/nominated governor may:
+After considering the available evidence, the Chair of Governors/nominated governor may:

-- uphold the complaint and direct that certain action be taken to resolve it - not uphold the complaint and provide the complainant with details of the Stage 3
+- Uphold the complaint and direct that certain action be taken to resolve it - Not uphold the complaint and provide the complainant with details of the Stage 3 complaint review process

-(A) complaint review process - uphold the complaint in part: in other words, the chair of governors/nominated governor may find one aspect of the complaint to be valid, but not another aspect.
+Uphold the complaint in part: in other words, the Chair of Governors/nominated governor may find one aspect of the complaint to be valid, but not another aspect.
 They may recommend certain action to be taken to resolve any aspect that they find in favour of the complainant

-The chair of governors/nominated governor should inform the complainant of their decision in writing.
+The Chair of Governors/nominated governor should inform the complainant of their decision in writing.

-- They should explain clearly why they have come to the decision that they made. - They should detail any agreed actions as a result of the complaint. - They should provide the complainant with details of how to progress the complaint to Stage 3 (A) if they believe their complaint has not been fully addressed. - The complainant should be advised that all complaints documentation is stored securely in accordance with this policy and data protection policy.
+- They should explain clearly why they have come to the decision that they made - They should detail any agreed actions as a result of the complaint - They should provide the complainant with details of how to progress the complaint to Stage 3 if they believe their complaint has not been fully addressed - The complainant should be advised that all complaints documentation is stored securely in accordance with this policy and Data Protection Policy